 Restricted stock units issued to employees and officers of the Company are classified as equity awards.
 The fair value of the equity classified restricted stock units is based on the Company's Class A common stock price as of the grant date.
 The Company recognized stock based compensation expense of \$3.1 million, \$3.1 million and \$2.4 million for the years ended December 31, 2022, 2021 and 2020, respectively, in general and administrative expense with a corresponding increase to additional paid in capital.
-The following table summarizes equity classified restricted stock units for the year ended December 31, 2022:
+The following table summarizes equity classified restricted stock unit activity and unvested restricted stock units for the year ended December 31, 2022:

-Number of Shares (in Wei thousands) ighted Average Grant Date Fair Value
+Number of Shares (in thousands) Weighted Average Grant Date Fair Value

 Unvested at December 31, 2021 78 \$51.77

 Granted 85 39.66

 Dividend reinvestment issuances 9 39.95

 Vested (53) 42.16

 Forfeited (5) 46.15

 Unvested at December 31, 2022 114 \$44.88